 When you want to import cars to Poland, Germany is one of the most popular sources.
 In quarter 1 of 2021 alone, of 227,500 cars imported to Poland, more than 133,000 came from Germany.
-German vehicles are still very popular in Poland.
+Cars from Germany are still very popular in Poland.

 Some buyers decide to go to Germany and bring their new car on their own.
 So what does the procedure look like when you want to de-register the vehicle in Germany, transport it to Poland and register it here?
 And do you even have to personally de-register the vehicle in Germany in order to drive it here?

 If you have already chosen a particular car, then you can go to Germany by train, or fly there, or have someone drive you.
 Then you can buy the car and drive it back to Poland.
 This text will explain to you all the procedures that apply when you buy a car in Germany and want to register it in Poland.

 The Internet offers an abundance of “experts” who sell second-hand cars from abroad.
 Unfortunately, these may be grey market cheats (read more in the autoDNA publication: “Second hand car purchase roulette is over”).
 In the majority of cases, the vehicles they sell are damaged or otherwise faulty, and a lot of effort is put in hiding these faults from the buyer.
 Alternatively, you can go to a German dealer but it will be difficult for you to negotiate a good price or get a discount.

 - pay close attention to the description and photos: are they clear? do they show a lot of details?

 - If you find a very good deal, it is best to first contact the seller, discuss the sale and negotiate a test drive that will allow you to check how the engine, brakes and gearbox perform.

 - remember that an owner who has nothing to hide will not make a fuss about a test drive